-In addition, more than 100 businesses are located on the 730-acre airport, including four major fixed-base operators (FBOs): Bob Hoover’s Jet Center, Castle & Cooke Aviation, Clay Lacy Aviation, and Signature Aviation.
+In addition, more than 100 businesses are located on the 730-acre airport, including four major fixed-base operators (FBOs): Castle & Cooke Aviation, Clay Lacy Aviation, Jet Aviation, and Signature Aviation.
 These operators provide aircraft storage and parking, aviation fuel, aircraft sales, flight instruction, aircraft charter and aircraft maintenance.
 Some of the FBOs also serve as major leaseholders of airport property, subletting land and buildings to other airport tenants.

 In addition, VNY serves as home to numerous companies that provide aviation support activities such as aircraft repairs, avionics, interior work and other specialized functions.

-VNY is one of three airports owned by Los Angeles World Airports, including Los Angeles International, LA/Ontario International and LA/Palmdale Regional.
+VNY is one of two airports owned by Los Angeles World Airports, including Los Angeles International Airport.
 The airport system operates under the direction of a policy-making Board of Airport Commissioners appointed by the Mayor of Los Angeles.